Astrophysical Reaction Rates for Charged-Particle Induced Reactions on Proton-Rich Nuclides: The Statistical Model (Hauser-Feshbach)

 \section{The Statistical Model (Hauser-Feshbach)}

-To assure the applicability of the statistical model of nuclear reactions, the nuclear level density at the compound-nucleus formation energy has to be high enough to permit the use of averaged resonance widths.
+To assure the applicability of the statistical model of nuclear reactions, the nuclear level density at the compound-nucleus formation energy has to be high enough to assume overlapping resonances that permit the use of averaged resonance widths.
+As can be seen from the sum appearing in Equation (\ref{eq:hf}) below, an additional assumption is that in principle states with all spins and parities are present at the compound formation energy.
+The statistical model cross section is smooth without exhibiting resonance features.
+Due to the fact that the calculation of the reaction \textit{rate} involves an integration over an energy range, i.e., an energy average of cross sections (see Equation~\ref{eq:rate}), the criterion for the applicability of the statistical model is more relaxed when applied to stellar rates than to reaction cross sections.
+A smaller number of contributing resonances can be sufficient when applying the energy average of a statistical model cross section because resonance features in the actual cross section are smoothed out, anyway \cite{1997PhRvC..56.1613R}.
 For the majority of reactions of astrophysical interest across the nuclear chart, it has been shown that the statistical model is applicable to the calculation of astrophysical reaction rates \cite{1997PhRvC..56.1613R}.
 Exceptions are target nuclides with low mass number, at shell closures (for rates at low $T$), and towards the driplines.
-A large number of resonances at the compound formation energy implies that the sum in Equation~(\ref{eq:partf}) extends into the unresolved resonance region.
-Therefore above the excitation energy $E^\mathrm{x}_\mathrm{last}$ of a last resolved level, an integration over the density $\rho$ of nuclear levels with spin $J$ and parity $\Pi$ has to be invoked: